 When arranging the components inside the enclosure, please ensure that the cold airflow from the cooling unit is not directed at active components.
 Please also ensure that the cold airflow is not directed at the warm exhaust airflow from active components such as converters.
-This may lead to an air shortcircuit and therefore prevent adequate climate control, or may even cause the cooling unit's internal safety devices to cease cooling operation.
+This may lead to an air short-circuit and therefore prevent adequate climate control, or may even cause the cooling unit's internal safety devices to cease cooling operation.

-Fig. 5: Never direct the cold airflow at active components
+Fig. 3: Never direct the cold airflow at active components

-Exercise particular caution with the airflow from the blowers of built-in electronic components (see fig. 5).
-Components for targeted air routing are available as accessories - see Rittal website.
+Exercise particular caution with the airflow from the blowers of built-in electronic components (see fig. 3).
+Components for targeted air routing are available as accessories - please refer to the Rittal Catalogue.

 When using an air duct system, care must be taken to ensure that it is laid straight and without kinks wherever possible.
 This minimises the resistance to the cold airflow.
 It is important to ensure even air circulation inside the enclosure.
 Under no circumstances should air inlet and outlet openings be obstructed, otherwise the cooling performance of the unit will be reduced.
 Ensure a suitable distance from electronic components and other installed enclosures so that the required air circulation is not obstructed and prevented.